 Here is an example of how to report accounts that you have charged off or placed for collection:

 1. A consumer becomes delinquent on March 15, 2000.
 The creditor places the account for collection on October 1, 2000.

 In this case, the delinquency began on March 15, 2000.
 The date that the creditor places the account for collection has no significance for calculating how long the account can stay on the consumer’s credit report.
 In this case, the date that must be reported to CRAs within 90 days after you first report the collection action is “March 2000.”

-2. A consumer falls behind on monthly payments in January 1998, brings the account current in June 1998, pays on time and in full every month through October 1998, and thereafter makes no payments.
+2. A consumer falls behind on monthly payments in January 1998, but brings the account current in June 1998, pays on time and in full every month through October 1998, and thereafter makes no payments.
 The creditor charges off the account in December 1999

 In this case, the most recent delinquency began when the consumer failed to make the payment due in November 1998.
 The earlier delinquency is irrelevant.
 The creditor must report the November 1998 date within 90 days of reporting the charge-off.
 For example, if the creditor charges off the account in December 1999, and reports this charge-off on December 31, 1999, the creditor must provide the month and year of the delinquency (i.e., “November 1998”) within 90 days of December 31, 1999.